-These instructions often tell how to fill in- for example to use local time or GMT.
-An example can be found in the wastewater section of the guidebook.
+These instructions often tell how to make enteries in the record book (e.g. whether to use local time or GMT).
+See the example in the wastewater section of this guidebook.

-What to check: If there are discharge log instructions, record the name of the instructions.
+What to check: If there are discharge log instructions, record the name of the instructions document.
 Information here will be useful in the recordkeeping section.
 Check that discharge ports names match those in the VSSP.